Amber-Song/OAuth-note/OAuth.md

 Access token
 : OAuth was designed as an authorization protocol.
 The access token itself does not provide information about who the user is.

+Flow / grant types
+: OAuth 2.0 flows, also known as grant types, are different methods for obtaining access tokens.
+These flows are designed for various scenarios depending on the type of client (e.g., web app, mobile app, single-page app) and the required level of security.

+# Common OAuth 2.0 Flows (Grant Types)
+- Authorization Code Flow
+    - Use Case: Web applications with a back-end server.
+    - Description: This flow involves the client (application) redirecting the user to an authorization server to request an authorization code.
+The client exchanges this code for an access token and, optionally, a refresh token.
+It's secure because the client secret and tokens are never exposed to the user's browser.
+    - Security: High.
+- Implicit Flow
+    - Use Case: Single-page applications (SPAs) or applications where the client code runs entirely in the browser and doesn't have a back-end server.
+    - Description: The client directly receives an access token from the authorization server after the user grants permission.
+No authorization code is involved.
+It's faster but less secure because the access token is exposed to the user's browser.
+    - Security: Moderate, with increased risks if proper precautions (e.g., short-lived tokens) aren't taken.
+- Resource Owner Password Credentials Flow (Password Flow)
+    - Use Case: Trusted applications where the resource owner (user) has a high level of trust in the client, such as first-party apps.
+    - Description: The user provides their username and password directly to the client, which then uses these credentials to obtain an access token.
+This flow is not recommended for third-party apps due to security concerns.
+    - Security: Low, since the client handles the user's credentials directly.
+- Device Authorization Flow (Device Flow)
+    - Use Case: Devices with limited input capabilities, such as smart TVs or IoT devices.
+    - Description: The user is instructed to visit a URL on a separate device (like a phone or computer) and enter a code to authorize the client.
+The client then polls the authorization server to obtain an access token once the user has authorized the device.
+    - Security: Moderate, with potential risks if the code is intercepted during the process.
+- Refresh Token Flow:
+    - Use Case: Refreshing an access token when it expires without requiring the user to re-authenticate.
+    - Description: The client uses a refresh token, which was previously issued along with the access token, to obtain a new access token.
+This flow is often used in conjunction with the Authorization Code Flow.
+    - Security: High, assuming proper handling of refresh tokens.

 # Steps for Building an App Using an existing OAuth 2.0 service (with GitHub as an Example)